 - ¼ tsp sea salt

-- 8-inch cast iron skillet, a baking dish, cake tin, or loaf tin
+- 8-inch cast iron skillet, a baking dish, cake tin, loaf tin, or mini cupcake tin!

 - Preheat oven to 325 degrees F.

-- Whisk egg* in large bowl then pour in maple syrup/agave, melted coconut oil, nut butter, vanilla and almond milk to whisk again.
+- Whisk egg in large bowl then pour in honey, melted coconut oil, nut butter, vanilla and almond milk to whisk again.

-- Coat 8-inch cast iron skillet with coconut oil then pour batter into base and spread out evenly using a silicone spatula.
-Place the last several pieces of chocolate over the top, sprinkle sea salt, then place in the oven for 19 minutes.
-Turn the oven on broil and cook 1-2 additional minutes **make sure to keep an eye on it because it can burn quikly!
+- Coat cupcake tin(s) with coconut oil spray then distribute the batter evenly.
+Place the last several pieces of chocolate over the top, sprinkle sea salt, then place in the oven for 12 minutes.
+Make sure to watch them, every oven is different!

-It took everything I had to not eat any of this cookie before I photographed it, it is so dense, moist, and perfectly sweet without being too decadent (if that’s a thing?).
-Although it lasted in my kitchen for less than an hour and I have made it three times since making it the first time two weeks ago, I have no guilt whatsoever because it’s made with such great ingredients.
+It took everything I had to not eat any of these cookies before I photographed them, they’re so dense, moist, and perfectly sweet without being too decadent (if that’s a thing?).
+Although they lasted in my kitchen for less than two days, I have no guilt whatsoever because they’re made with such great ingredients.
 Rachael – you’re a genius, thank you for sharing this!

-Don’t let the fat content scare you – the fat in this recipe comes from two excellent sources; coconut oil and almond flour.
-Both have countless health benefits, and are a whole heck of a lot better than any other version of this pizookie that contain the same amount of fat, but instead, coming from butter and vegetable oil.
+PS – For all my macro counters out there, don’t let the fat content scare you – the fat in this recipe comes from two excellent sources; coconut oil and almond butter.
+Both have countless health benefits, and are a whole heck of a lot better than any other cookies that contain the same amount of fat, but instead, coming from butter and vegetable oil.
 SO, that being said, yes, it’s high in fat, but the good kind of fat – so it’s definitely a sweet treat you can feel good about eating!
 Enjoy!